codeproject/CodeProject.AI-Server/docs/Articles/adding-a-net6-module.md

 ## Introduction
-CodeProject's SenseAI project's goal is to make using AI easy for the average user and developer.
+The goal of CodeProject.AI is to make using AI easy for the average user and developer.
 We do this by providing a Server which presents a common HTTP service that exposes endpoints that are defined and procesessed by backend Modules.
 This system runs entirely locally, so you do not need to pay of cloud services or expose your data and images to the Internet.
 Since the Server exposes an HTTP interface, the functionality can be used by almost any platform or language.

 The backend Modules provide the functionality to perform some analysis on the provided inputs and return a result.
 The format of the inputs and outputs is defined by the module.
-Our plan is to build up a catalog of useful and fun modules that can be installed with the SenseAI server to provide a locally customizable system of AI functionality.
+Our plan is to build up a catalog of useful and fun modules that can be installed with the AI server to provide a locally customizable system of AI functionality.

-This article will show how to create a Module for the CodeProject SenseAI Server.
+This article will show how to create a Module for the CodeProject.AI Server.
 It is one of a number of planned articles documenting using our preliminary SDKs for various programming languages and platforms.
-We will show how to wrap existing code or library with an adapter so that the functionality is expose as an HTTP endpoint by the CodeProject SenseAI Server.
+We will show how to wrap existing code or library with an adapter so that the functionality is expose as an HTTP endpoint by the CodeProject.AI Server.
 Chris Maunder has written a similar article showing how to create a Module in Python.
 This article will be using Microsoft's .NET 6 Framework.
-An example of writing a module using in Python can be found at <a href="https://www.codeproject.com/Articles/5332075/Adding-a-new-module-to-CodeProject-SenseAI-Server" target="_blank">Adding a new module to CodeProject SenseAI Server</a> by Chris Maunder.
+An example of writing a module using in Python can be found at <a href="https://www.codeproject.com/Articles/5332075/Adding-a-new-module-to-CodeProjectAI-Server">Adding a new module to CodeProject.AI Server</a> by Chris Maunder.

 We hope this information will inspire the Community to create new Modules and suggest enhancements and other feedback.